agurod42/outfox-health/README.md

 [ETL Script]
    ├─ Read CSV
-   ├─ Clean/normalize → cast numerics, trim strings, keep DRG codes as text ├─ Upsert into providers
+   ├─ Clean/normalize → cast numerics, trim strings, keep DRG codes as text ├─ Upsert into providers/drg_prices
-   └─ Seed ratings (1–10 mock)
+   ├─ Load Medicare star ratings (1–5) from local CSV (data_rating.csv) └─ Seed ZIP centroids from local file (data_zip.txt)
 ```

 **Design choices:**
 - Keep schema normalized for clear joins and fast filters on ZIP + DRG
 - Use text search on `ms_drg_description` for fuzzy matching
-- Use ZIP as coarse geospatial proxy (ZIP centroid + radius can be added later)
+- Use ZIP-centroid + Haversine radius filtering when `radius_km` is provided; fall back to exact ZIP when not
 - NL→SQL only for convenience; **all answers must be backed by DB results**

 **Trade-offs & future work:**
 - **Caching**: add Redis for hot queries
-- **Geospatial**: current approach filters by ZIP; add ZIP-centroid + Haversine or PostGIS for true radius
+- **Geospatial**: current approach uses Haversine on ZIP centroids; consider PostGIS for spatial indexes/accuracy at scale
 - **Observability**: add basic metrics/tracing; pydantic-settings for config
 - **Safety**: strict NL→SQL allow-list; parameterized queries only